hdShang/arxiv-daily/docs/cs-RO/2025-10-18/papers/251016617v1-mos-vla-a-vision-language-action-model-with-one-shot-skill-adaptatio.md

 ---
 layout: default
-title: MoS-VLA: A Vision-Language-Action Model with One-Shot Skill Adaptation
+title: "MoS-VLA: A Vision-Language-Action Model with One-Shot Skill Adaptation"
 ---

 # MoS-VLA: A Vision-Language-Action Model with One-Shot Skill Adaptation